matrixswarm/matrixswarm/matrixswarm/README.md

 - `cmd_forward_command`: Core packet for nested targeting
 - `cmd_hotswap_agent`: Inject new logic into a live pod — no downtime

-**New relay agents** handle command injection, resurrection, and lifecycle events without rebooting the core.
+**New relay agents** handle command injection, resurrection, and lifecycle events without rebooting the matrixswarm.core.

 #### Build a .deb Package